 Institute Chair Ronney Reynolds from Texas and Vice-Chair Holly Callen from Minnesota invite all Rotarians and their families to attend.

-Hotel information: Book your group rate for 2019 Rotary Zones 25B-29 Institute Register: Zones 25B-29 Institute secure the lowest rates. . .
-BOOK NOW!
+Hotel information: Book your group rate for 2019 Rotary Zones 25B-29 Institute Register: Zones 25B-29 Institute

 The Convention is NOT sold out . . .
 YET!